SRAHEJA86/python-practice/README.md

 1. Go to command prompt and  type parse_csv.py -f <csv-file-location>
   for example : parse_csv.py -f "C:\Users\ABC\Test\raw.csv"
 2. The output csv file would be saved in the current working directory with name modified.csv

+For executing the pytest please follow the steps below
+1. Go to command prompt and type the following command pytest test_parseCSV.py --cmdopt=<csv-file-location>
+   where cmdopt is the argument where you need to give the csv filepath

+   Example:
+   pytest test_parseCSV.py --cmdopt=C:\Users\Kshitij" Popli\Desktop\PythonPractice\raw.csv

+   It will then display the number of tests passed/failed